BUTLER, SALENA ZITO & THE SHOT THAT CHANGED AN ELECTION

 Right.

-And she's saying to me, I can't even, I I can't even tell you how many people are here.
+And she's saying to me, I can't even, I can't even tell you how many people are here.

-It's she goes, It's eight o'clock in the morning.
+It's, she goes, it's eight o'clock in the morning.

-And it was like mopped, you know.
+And it was like mobbed, you know?

 And it just shows that, you know, and I wasn't there.

-I it was one of those things I was like, man, you know, and it I had a an obligation for one of the kids, and it was like you make those choices, right?
+It was one of those things I was like, man, you know, and I had an obligation for one of the kids.

-But it's crazy to think how all of that sort of culminated into this one moment because I mean, I don't know how you feel about Matthew Crooks, but my God, I know I read some of your book, and it's like it was just strange, right?
+But it's crazy to think how all of that sort of culminated into this one moment because, I mean, I don't know how you feel about Matthew Crooks, but my God, I know I read some of your book.

-And I again, guys, if you're listening, this is Selena Zito.
+And I, again, guys, if you're listening, this is Selena Zito.

-She wrote the book, Butler, it's out today.
+She wrote the book, Butler.

-I urge you buy the audio book, buy the print book, buy it today.
+I urge you, buy the audio book, buy the print book, buy it today.

 It's on sale, by the way, right?